DevExpress/dotnet-eud/interface-elements-for-web/articles/tree-list/filtering/creating-complex-filter-criteria-with-the-filter-control.md

 **Remarks**

-A filter condition group is a set of conditions combined by the same logical operator.
+A filter condition group is a set of conditions combined by a logical operator.
 The following filter expression contains two groups combined by the logical **OR** operator: "(Country Equals 'UK' And Category Equals 'Beverages') Or (Country Equals 'USA' And Category Equals 'Produce')".
-In the **Filter Control**, it is represented as follows.

 ![FilterControlConditionGroups](../../../images/img8603.png)

-To learn more, see the [Filter Editor](../../filter-editor.md) topic.
+Refer to the [Filter Editor](../../filter-editor.md) topic for more information.